dartmouth-cs52-20S/workshop-deployment/README.md

 User images: Images created by users.
 Typically build on base images

 ####  Container
 Containers are created based on the  Docker image files and run the actual application.
-You can think of a container as an *instance* of a Docker image.
 We create a container using ```docker run [image]```

 #### Docker Hub
 https://hub.docker.com/